Online Harassment & Cyber Stalking: charged with stalking but it continues

 I am in the business of blogging.
 Blogs are public.

-I am not able to remove his name and I am unable to block him from my ‘follow’ list.
+I am not able to remove his name nor am I unable to block him from my ‘follow’ list.
 He has to unsubscribe himself.
 Fat chance of that!
-(Refer to the list of possible reasons above)
+(Refer to the same list of possible reasons above)

 Whilst I love to engage with my audience, the delivery of my blog articles is fully automated.
-I have more than 7000 followers across all of my social media sites but I can only imagine that he is sitting at home and getting excited every time a blog update pops into his inbox.
+I have more than 10,000 followers across my social media sites but I can’t imagine why my stalker is sitting at home and getting excited every time a blog update from me pops into his inbox.
 Apparently I have ruined his life so why would he be interested in mine?
-(I should add at this point that I was once married to this man)

-Other blogger friends have their weirdoes who follow them and have problems too.
-What makes mine different is that my stalker has served a sentence of two hundred hours community service for his crime of harassment and stalking.
-Yet he continues.
+Other blogger friends have their trolls who follow them and who give them problems too.
+What makes my situation different is that my stalker has served a sentence of two hundred hours community service for his crime of harassment and stalking.
+Yet still he continues.

 I feel NOTHING for him.